jbcodeforce/shift_left_utils/docs/command.md

 ### `table migrate`

 Migrate a source SQL Table defined in a sql file with AI Agent to a Staging area to complete the work.
+The command uses the SRC_FOLDER to access to src_path folder.

 **Usage**: